freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

 to sources with peak flux in excess of the threshold times the RMS of the smashed image.
 The default is S/N = 50, but you may wish to modify this parameter to find more/fewer objects.
-For instance, if you wish the code to automatically find fainter objects with peak flux 10σ above the estimated RMS in the integrated slit profile, you would add the following to the Parameter
+For instance, if you wish the code to automatically find fainter objects with peak flux 10\ :math:`\sigma` above the estimated RMS in the integrated slit profile, you would add the following to the Parameter
 Block: